lokryn-suite/docs.lokryn.com/docs/public-works/index.md

 ---
-id: labs-index
+id: public-works-index
-title: Lokryn Labs
+title: Public Works
-slug: /labs
+slug: /public-works
 sidebar_position: 0
 ---

-# Lokryn Labs
+# Public Works

 A collection of internal tools, weekend hacks, and developer utilities.
 These projects are maintained but provided "as-is."
 No SLAs.
 Just raw utility.